 It cannot be disputed that there has been an increase in the number of conspiracy documentaries produced in the last decade.
-Some of these documentaries are chilling and the line between fact and conspiracy becomes more and more blurred, as fringe theories gradually make their way to center, then to fact, than as taken for granted.
+Some of these documentaries are chilling, and the line between fact and conspiracy becomes more and more blurred, as fringe theories gradually make their way to the center, then to the fact that as taken for granted.
 Five of the most profound and somewhat frightening best conspiracy movies on Netflix are investigated below.

 Zeitgeist engages in willful confusion by showing TV screen shots of network or cable news with voice-overs from unidentified people not associated with the news programs.
 If one weren’t paying close attention, the effect would be to confer the status and authority of TV news upon the words being spoken.
 Even when quotes or sound bites are attributed to a source, there’s no way to tell if they are quoted correctly or in context.